JamesDulangon/pig-game/README.md

 ![image](https://user-images.githubusercontent.com/72920953/158943406-6d4f6e0d-7a08-46dd-a6ff-a3f1e2c40f42.png)

-This a part of the coding challenge exercise from "The Complete JavaScript Course 2021"
+This a part of the coding challenge exercise from "The Complete JavaScript Course 2021" course.